LeiLi-Uchicago/RVEAtlas/README.md

 For H5NX-style datasets with multiple neuraminidase segments, keep each NA as its own gene folder, for example `count/NA_N1/`, `count/NA_N2/`, ..., `count/NA_N9/`.

-RSV, COVID, and CHIKV/AAExplorer data are expected as prebuilt cache assets under `data/cache/<PATHOGEN>/` according to the adapter paths in `global.R`.
+RSV, COVID, and CHIKV/AAExplorer are served through the adapter layer.
+Their caches under `data/cache/<PATHOGEN>/` (paths defined in `global.R`) can either be shipped prebuilt or built from raw NextAA-style outputs placed under `data/raw/<PATHOGEN>/` (see [Build or Refresh Caches](#5-build-or-refresh-caches)).

+Each pathogen's cache is independent, so the app can be deployed with any one pathogen (e.g. only RSV) or any subset; pathogens without a cache are shown as "Unavailable" and cannot be selected.

 ### 5. Build or Refresh Caches